- Motor Controller Replacement Kit

-Identify where the On/Off Switch plugs into the Speed Controller.
+Identify where the On/Off Switch plugs into the motor controller.
 Unplug the On/Off Switch connector.

-Identify where the Battery Meter plugs into the Speed Controller.
+Identify where the Battery Meter plugs into the motor controller.
 Unplug the Battery Meter connector.

-Use the #2 Screwdriver to remove the four screws securing the speed controller to the heat sink below it.
+Use the #2 Screwdriver to remove the four screws securing the motor controller to the heat sink below it.
 Firmly press the screwdriver into the screw heads and turn counter clockwise.

 Remove the four motor controller screws.
 If they fall into the box, you can turn the box over and catch the screws as the fall out.